plowsof/ccs-proposals-earning-estimate/clsag-audit-take2.md

 * Total: $12,144
 * XMR ($68): 179

+The credit is from excess from the last audit with OSTIF, and from a ~~$1650~~ $3,300 donation from Sweetwater Digital Asset Consulting, LLC.

 Teserakt has already begun working on this audit by their own decision.

 Any excess or shortfalls from volatility will be donated to or paid by the Monero General Fund.